olin/studentgovernment/student_government_bylaws.md

 10. Junior Class Representative
 11. Sophomore Class Representative
 12. Senior Class Activities Representative
-13. Director of Student Activities
-14. Assistant Director of Student Activities
-15. Director of Clubs and Organizations
-16. Assistant Director of Clubs and Organizations
-17. Director of Service
-18. Assistant Director of Service
-19. Chair of the Honor Board
-20. Vice Chair of the Honor Board
-21. Four Honor Board General Members

-The following positions are elected in the fall:
+The following positions are elected in the only fall election cycle:

 1. Two First Year Class Representatives
 2. Two Honor Board General Members (at least one of whom must be a First Year)
 3. Any positions not filled during the spring elections